-San Diego State University grants credit toward its undergraduate degrees for successful completion of examinations of the Advanced Placement Program of the College Board.
-Students who present scores of 3 or better will be granted up to six semester units (nine guarter units) of college credit.
+San Diego State University grants credit toward its undergraduate degrees for successful completion of examinations of The College Board Advanced Placement Program.
+Students who present scores of 3 or better will be granted up to six semester units (nine quarter units) of college credit.

-High school students who intend to participate in this program should make the necessary arrangements with their high schools and should indicate at the time they take the Advanced Placement Examinations that their test scores be sent to San Diego State University.
-To obtain credit and advanced placement, you should contact the Office of Admissions and Records.
+High school students who intend to participate in this program should make the necessary arrangements with their high schools and should indicate at the time they take the Advanced Placement examinations that their test scores be sent to San Diego State University.
+To obtain credit and advanced placement, you should contact the Office of Advising and Evaluations.